 Sponsor and status

-This resolution was introduced on April 30, 1985, in a previous session of Congress, but was not enacted.
+This resolution was introduced on April 30, 1985, in a previous session of Congress, but it did not receive a vote.

 Representative for Illinois's 4th congressional district

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.